 What is the value of nature?
 Nature provides services that enable our very lives, but these services have rarely been valued in terms that allow us to include that value in key decisions—especially when it comes to business.
 Without visibility, they are often traded away inappropriately.
 Sustainable development requires that we be able to describe the value in terms that make nature comparable with other alternatives—because when we do so, the natural solution is often the superior—and more economical–solution.

 For nearly a decade, Dow and The Nature Conservancy have pioneered an approach to value the services of nature on Dow sites around the world.
-New tools and processes—including the Ecosystem Services Identification & Inventory (ESII) Tool– have led Dow to realize a value of $431 million–mostly through avoided costs–toward its goal of creating $1 billion by 2025 for the company by valuing nature in business decisions.
+New tools and processes—including the Ecosystem Services Identification & Inventory (ESII) Tool– have led Dow to realize a value of more than $500 million–mostly through avoided costs–toward its goal of creating $1 billion by 2025 for the company by valuing nature in business decisions.

 Mary F. Draves